iits-consulting/terraform-opentelekomcloud-project-factory/modules/cce_autoscaling/README.md

-## Autoscaling How-To
+## CCE Autoscaling How-To

 This How-To expects that you have Terraform set-up successfully with a non-local state and kubectl connected with a Kubernetes Cluster.

 In this example we begin with a CCE instance with one default node pool that has 2 nodes.

 #### Create Autoscaling Node pool with Terraform

 ```hcl-terraform
 resource "opentelekomcloud_cce_node_pool_v3" "node_pool_autoscale" {
   cluster_id         = var.cluster_id